 For Your Puppy

-We start working with puppies at 8 weeks old because we know that the key socialization period is under 16 weeks old.
+Our puppy training program works with puppies starting at 8 weeks old because we know that the key socialization period is under 16 weeks old.
 Socialization is the most critical foundation you can provide your puppy.
 While socializing your puppy we lay an obedience foundation and teach common behaviors like sit, wait and come when called.
 We solve common puppy issues such as: soiling in the house, separation anxiety, chewing, stealing, digging, running away, guarding of food and toys, jumping up, fear of new things, fear of restraint and nipping.
 Our Fear Fear certified team can help your puppy grow into a happy and confident dog.

 We suggest videos by Dr. Sophia Yin and her book Perfect Puppy in Seven Days and Puppy Start Right: Foundation Training for the Companion Dog, by Dr. Kenneth Martin and Debbie Martin, to supplement what you learn during training.

 The first 4 months of your dog’s life is the best time to build a foundation for training and for learning about the world.
 Socialization is critical during this time because puppies are primed for bonding to other animals and individuals, for learning that objects, people, and environments are safe, and for learning what the body cues and signals of others mean.
 Puppies who do not get adequate socialization during this period can be fearful of unfamiliar people, or dogs, or sounds, objects and environments.

 By signing up for this training pass, you are set to build a foundation for a lifelong companion.
 Our in-home training pass is 5 sessions.
 Each one hour session is focused on the most vital aspects of puppy development – socialization and dog-to-dog interaction.
 Our puppy training covers common puppy issues such as:

 soiling in the house